How to Hike Seward Mountain and Range in the Adirondack Mountains, New York

 Seward Range in a Day, Seward Range Loop

-However, if you wish to complete the entire range in one day, you will hike back to the Ward Brook Lean-To.
+Alternatively, if you wish to complete the entire range in one day, you will hike back to the Ward Brook Lean-To.
 And from there you will follow the herd path to Seward, then Donaldson, and then Emmons.
-Then you will come back down pass the summit of Donaldson (about .2 of a mile) where you find another rock cairn.
-You will continue straight, past the rock cairn and continue to follow the Calkins Brook Trail back down to the parking lot.
+After Emmons, you will come back down past the summit of Donaldson (about .2 of a mile) where you find another rock cairn.
+You will continue straight, past the rock cairn and continue to follow the Calkins Brook Trail and the Blueberry Horse Trail into Blueberry Trail, back down to the parking lot.
 You could also camp at one of the campsites or lean-tos here to make your journey less mileage as well in one day.